(Version HB May 2015)

 Your account will be updated with information on two types of transactions: pending and posted.

-Pending transactions are transactions such as deposits, transfers or cash withdrawals and holds for debits or credits that have been authorized but not yet posted to your account.
-With Online Banking, you'll be able to see these transactions through real-time updates.
+Pending Transactions are transactions such as deposits, transfers or cash withdrawals and hold for debits or credits that have been authorized but not yet posted to your account.
+With Online Banking, you'll be able to see transactions through real-time updates.

-Note that some transaction values may change as they convert from pending to posted (such as authorizations with gas stations and restaurants).
+Note that some transactions values may change as they convert from pending to posted (such as authorizations with gas stations and restaurants).
 For example, gas stations will often pre-authorize $1 for a gas purchase.
-The transaction will be listed as "pending" until the full amount of the purchase has "posted."
+The transaction will be listed as "pending" until the full amount of the purchase has "posted".

 Yes.
 Transfers from LOC accounts are subject to the following restrictions: